 The Dodgers' manager here signifies that I have completed the 2004 All-Time Fan Favorite set!
 Weeeeeeeee!
 That means '04 and '05 Fan Favorites are done.
 Only '03 left.
 But it'll be awhile before you see a want list for that.

 Here's the other Mattingly card that Max sent.
 These Goodwin Champions things are so weird.
 We're supposed to collect this?
 Why don't I just make a set with pictures of my dad's friends from work and collect those?

 I shouldn't complain too much.
 I'm sure I had a sweater like that at one point.

 Max knows I like Natalie Gulbis.
 What guy doesn't?
 But I'm not fond of the technique Upper Deck used to make her look like a wax figure.

 Yup, Max knows what I like.
 I suppose you're thinking, "Night Owl, what are you going to do with these cards of lovely ladies wearing Dodger gear?
-You're not going to put them in your Dodger albums, are you?"
+You're not going to put them in your Dodger binders, are you?"

 Yes, her name is "Destiny."
 You were expecting "Maude"?